i4mi/fhir-wrappers.ts/web/README.md

 <a name="1.2.3-no-pkce"></a>
 #### 1.2.3 Authorization without PKCE extension
 Per default jsOnFhir uses the [OAuth 2.0 Authorization Code Grant](tools.ietf.org/html/rfc6749#section-1.3.1) with the [PKCE (RFC 7636): Proof Key for Code Exchange](https://datatracker.ietf.org/doc/html/rfc7636) extension.
 The _PKCE_ is an extension to the authorization code flow to prevent CSRF and authorization code injection attacks.
-However, if the FHIR server you are using does not support this extension you can set the optional _disablePkce_ parameter in the constructor via the options object literal to `true`:
+However, if the FHIR server you are using does not support this extension, you can set the optional _disablePkce_ parameter in the constructor via the options object literal to `true`:

 ```javascript
 const fhir = new JSOnFhir('serverUrl', 'clientId', 'redirectUrl', { disablePkce: true });